 2. They’re Affectionate Cats

-You should expect your Siamese cat to follow you everywhere around the house at all times and cuddle up to you in bed at night.
+The Siamese is the type of cat to follow you everywhere around the house and cuddle up to you in bed at night.

 3. They Display Needy Behavior